Polished Fushun amber piece with perfectly preserved midge insect.

 • Clarity: Insect inclusions increase value if well-preserved.

-• Size: >50g carveable pieces are rare.
+• Size: Pieces larger than 50g that are carveable are rare.

 Historical & Cultural Significance